This Resource Is Meant to Be Read In Conjunction With Another Resource

 Before reading our sheep-specific guidance, please read our detailed resource about preparing for resident introductions here.
 The following information is meant to supplement and build upon the important points covered within that resource.

-When compared to introductions involving some of the other species typically cared for at farmed animal sanctuaries, sheep introductions tend to involve a bit less tension and drama.
+When compared to introductions involving some of the other species typically cared for at farmed animal sanctuariesAnimal sanctuaries that primarily care for rescued animals that were farmed by humans., sheep introductions tend to involve a bit less tension and drama.
 This doesn’t mean every introduction will be an immediate success, but the odds are certainly in your favor!
 Below, we’ll talk about important things to keep in mind when preparing for and conducting sheep introductions.

 Planning For Sheep Introductions